reallyenglish/ansible-role-example/docs/Procedures/Creating_Pull_Request/README.md

 ### Pushing the branch

 Push the branch to `origin`.
-Jenkins pulls the branch, tests it, and report the test result in hipchat.
-Make sure that the result is successful.
-If not, fix the branch and repeat.
+When a branch has been pushed, github shows a helpful notification at the top page of the repository.

 ## Creating a PR

-After your branch passes the tests, create a pull request.
+Create a pull request.
 The official help is available at [Creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

-### Title
+### Filling Title

 The title should be prefixed with the following tags.